ryrob30/mobile-services.en/help/android/getting-started/dev-qs.md

 To add the SDK and config file to your project:

-1. Add the `ADBMobileConfig.json` file to the [!DNL assets] folder in your project.
+1. Add the `ADBMobileConfig.json` file to the `assets` folder in your project.

 1. Right click your project in the project navigation panel.
 1. Select **[!UICONTROL Open Module Settings]**.